manojbhargavan/100-days-of-code/r2-log.md

-# 100DaysOfCode Log - Round # - Manoj
+# 100DaysOfExercise Log - Round 1 - Manoj

-The log of my #100DaysOfCode challenge.
-Started on [Month DD, Weekday, Year].
+The log of my #100DaysOfExercise challenge.
+Started on [August 23, Saturday, 2025].
-Aim: ??
+Aim: To perfect Rust or at-least get from beginner to next level in Rust.

 ## Log